KuyaPol/Scoreboard/README.md

 Please note that this is a prototype and it is not completely finished.

-If you have any thoughts about our project please copy this survey :)
+If you have any thoughts about our project please click or copy this survey :)

 https://docs.google.com/forms/d/e/1FAIpQLSegUNBnamy0MBcqCl96Cy2aZCF2Y3fNtGlpey-_MbuYiuSHww/viewform?usp=sf_link